 Date Published: 18-Nov-2012

-The road between Williamstown and Cloonfad reopened this afternoon after a forensic collision examination was carried out.
+The road between Williamstown and Cloonfad has been closed pending a forensic collision examination and diversions are now in place.

 Galway County VEC Chief takes High Court case

 The High Court is hearing arguments from the state in an action brought by two VEC bosses who are challenging the loss of an annual allowance worth 12 and a half thousand euro.

 Former president of the GAA Joe McDonagh who’s the CEO of County Galway VEC and Dr Katie Sweeney, CEO of Mayo VEC, say a special Transport Liaison Officers Allowance should not have been cut, even though that part of their role no longer operates.

 Lawyers for the Department of Education deny the allowance is part of their pay.